deepset-ai/haystack/proposals/text/4084-agent-demo.md

 Although we currently support only so-called ReAct agents, it is not hard to envision a future where we'll have additional agent types including conversational agents.

-Due to model one-shot-forget nature of inferencing conversational agents might need to remember the context of the conversation.
+Due to LLMs one-shot-forget nature of inferencing, conversational agents might need to remember the context of the conversation.
 To support conversational agents, we'll need Agent memory component.
 The memory component will initially contain two submodules: entity extraction and summarization

 Entity extraction is a neural module extracting entities from the provided conversation transcript (raw text).
-The entities are usually nouns, for example, people, places, organizations, etc.
+The entities are best thought of as an outcome of Named-entity recognition task; for example, people, places, organizations etc.

 Entity summarization is a neural module that summarizes the entities extracted by the entity extraction module.

-Entity extraction and summarization could be run in the background as the conversation progresses.
+Entity extraction and summarization are run in the background as the conversation progresses.
+The frequency of extraction and summarization updates will be configurable.

 The extracted entities along with relevant summaries will be stored in the Agent memory.
 Agent memory implementation details are out of scope of this proposal; they could be various short or long term memory storage options.